adverley/folding-demonstrations/README.md

 cd /path/to/folding_demonstrations
 pip install .
 ```
+### Downloading the data
+Download the data [here](https://adverley.github.io/folding-demonstrations/#downloads) and extract the files.

 ### Running examples
 To run the examples, cv2 and numpy will also need to be installed.